 Garnet FilterGarnet is a granular filtration medium with a high hardness and density, capable of filtering particles as small as 10-20 microns.
 It also serves as an outstanding support layer for other types of filtration media.

-Advanced Water ConditionerHalo's in-line water conditioner employs multi-reversing polarity permanent magnetic fields to modify the molecular structure of the positively and negatively charged ions in dissolved calcium and magnesium.
+Advanced Water ConditionerHomeWater's in-line water conditioner employs multi-reversing polarity permanent magnetic fields to modify the molecular structure of the positively and negatively charged ions in dissolved calcium and magnesium.
 This adjustment causes the hard water minerals that typically lead to limescale to remain suspended in the water rather than damaging pipes and appliances.
 Additionally, the conditioned water aids in preventing scale-related corrosion and gradually dissolves any existing scale.

-Since we're a certified Halo water filtration system installation contractor in Folly Beach, SC, we have the opportunity to provide clients with a higher quality product versus other systems that focus on soft water.
+Since we're a certified HomeWater water filtration system installation contractor in Folly Beach, SC, we have the opportunity to provide clients with a higher quality product versus other systems that focus on soft water.
 Think of it like this: If you wanted the best steak around, you wouldn't go to a fast-food chain.
 You'd go to Magnolias in Folly Beach, SC.
 If you wanted the most effective water filtration for your family, you wouldn't choose a typical water softener.
 You'd choose a whole-home system from Grace Plumbing.

 So, what separates our system from others?